the-allanc/ssh-term-switch/README.md

 And I liked [this guide](https://deeb.me/20190116/change-profiles-automatically-in-tilix-when-connecting-to-ssh-hosts) to alias the `ssh` command to help trigger a Tilix profile.

+And I liked [this script](https://stackoverflow.com/a/30540928) which shows a convoluted way to get the current background color of a terminal.

 So I combined them - you can use this script to help automatically set a Tilix profile, and use the standard SSH config file to help set the name.
-It can also set the background color too for other terminals.
+It can also set the background color too for other terminals, and try to restore the original color once it's complete.

 ## Installation and usage